 I worked at The University of Warwick for five years, as the in-house University Architect, up until 2014.
 This experience I found fantastic and a privilege, but I started to miss the artistic creativity, because my role became more of a Project Manager than as a creative designer.
 I therefore made the very difficult decision to leave the University and find a better outlet for my talents.

-My efforts to find a more creative role in another practice proved unfruitful, so I set myself up as an artist, and returned to what I am capable at and passionate about, which is painting.
+My efforts to find a more creative role in an architectural practice proved unfruitful, so I set myself up as an artist, and returned to what I am passionate about, which is painting.